Wareemba: Commercial area

 Wareemba has a small group of shops located on Great North Road.
 Wareemba is famous for its coffee shops, including one business that combines fruit shop with coffee shop.

 Churches

 Wareemba Gospel Hall is in Coranto Street.

 Population

-The suburb of Wareemba had a population of 1,546 people, according to the 2016 Census of Population and Housing.
+The suburb of Wareemba had a population of 1,519 people, according to the 2021 Census of Population and Housing.

 Demographics

-Like the nearby suburbs of Haberfield and Five Dock, Wareemba has a large population of residents with Italian ancestry (22.6%).
+Like the nearby suburbs of Haberfield and Five Dock, Wareemba has a large population of residents with Italian ancestry (31.7%).

-67.0% of people were born in Australia with the next most common countries of birth being Italy (10.6%), England (2.5%), New Zealand (1.4%), China (1.3%) and Scotland (0.8%).
-68.3% of people only spoke English at home.
-Other languages spoken at home included Italian at 17.5%.
-The most common responses for religion were Catholic (51.6%), no religion (18.4%), Anglican (8.2%) and Eastern Orthodox (3.7%).
-7.7% of the population chose not to state their religion.
+68.1% of people were born in Australia with the next most common countries of birth being Italy (9.3%), England (2.4%), China (1.7%), New Zealand (1.5%) and Greece (1.0%).
+68.6% of people only spoke English at home.
+Other languages spoken at home included Italian at 16.4%.
+The most common responses for religion were Catholic (48.7%), no religion (24.4%), Anglican (7.7%) and Eastern Orthodox (5.5%).
+3.8% of the population chose not to state their religion.